sharetribe/flex-docs/src/docs/ftw-introduction/01-how-to-customize-ftw/index.md

 ---
-title: Customizing FTW
+title: Customizing the template
 slug: how-to-customize-ftw
 updated: 2021-10-19
 category: ftw-introduction
 ingress:
-  This article helps you set up the development environment and outlines the best practices you should follow while developing on FTW.
+  This article helps you set up the development environment and outlines the best practices you should follow while developing on the Sharetribe Web Template.
 published: true
 ---